dheidelberger/broll-credit-copier/README.md

 * [Vimeo](http://www.vimeo.com)
 * [YouTube](http://www.youtube.com)

+\+ - Reuters is phasing out MediaExpress.
+In my workflow, I've moved on to Reuters Connect and I'm no longer maintaining MediaExpress compatibility
 \* - I no longer have access to Reuters Newscom, so the tool may or may not work with it any more.

+## NOTE
+As of version 2.1.0, I've added a number of new features, most notably testing.
+This has required a lot of code reconfiguration and also means that there's now a building process for the extension via Gulp.
+I haven't had time to update this documentation yet, so for the moment, the installation, build, and contribution sections are not very accurate.

 ## Installation